The Nexus Event: Release

 "The Nexus Event" was released on Disney+ on June 30, 2021.
 The episode, along with the rest of Lokis first season, was released on Ultra HD Blu-ray and Blu-ray on September 26, 2023, with one of its included deleted scenes from this episode.

 Reception

 Audience viewership

 Nielsen Media Research, who measure the number of minutes watched by United States audiences on television sets, listed Loki as the most-watched original streaming series for the week of June 28 to July 4, 2021.
 813 million minutes were viewed across the available first four episodes, which was an increase of 100 million from the previous week.

 Critical response

-The review aggregator website Rotten Tomatoes reported a 88% approval rating with an average score of 7.8/10 based on 33 reviews.
+The review aggregator website Rotten Tomatoes reported an 88% approval rating with an average score of 7.8/10 based on 33 reviews.
 The site's critical consensus reads, "Tom Hiddleston and Sophia Di Martino's hard-won chemistry helps anchor "The Nexus Event", a shocking installment that reshuffles the board while teasing exciting new variables for the God of Mischief."